KawtharE/RestaurantsCatalog/README.md

             return render_template('newRestaurant.html')

-=> The process is similare for the reste of route.
+=> The process is similare for the reste of routes.

 ## Iteration 6